stevekm/python-on-windows/README.md

 An example of installing a library into your conda can be run with `install_conda_libraries.bat`; this will install the `pandas` library.
 You can test that it worked with the `install_conda_libraries_test.bat` script.

+The script `interactive.bat` invokes a `cmd.exe` session with the updated `%PATH` values required to run Python and `conda`.
+This allows you to easily run your Python code and scripts.

 # Extras

 ### Helpful Software